netscaler/netscaler-k8s-ingress-controller/docs/troubleshooting/troubleshooting-cic.md

-# Troubleshooting the Citrix ingress controller during runtime
+# Troubleshooting the Netscaler ingress controller during runtime

-You can use te following tools available with Citrix ingress controller to help you in troubleshooting.
+You can use te following tools available with Netscaler ingress controller to help you in troubleshooting.

 ## Kubectl plug-in for NetScaler